 Planning a trip to the Canadian Rockies but don't know where to start?
 We know that this can be a daunting task!
 On our first trip, it took us about 50 hours of planning and to decide what we wanted to see, figure out when to go, how to get around, where to stay, and what to pack.

-This Canadian Rockies adventure travel guide will help you through the planning process with useful links and advice that will save you a whole lot of time!
+This Canadian Rockies destination guide will help you through the planning process with useful links and advice that will save you a whole lot of time!

 Living in BC and having visited the Canadian Rockies a few times, we have gone through this process before.
 We wish there was a guide like this to assist us!